 Have evidence in your evidence portfolio for at least 75% of the modules covered at the time of your quarterly conference.

 If, at any time you do not meet these requirements, this will be recorded as counter-evidence.
-At the end of the course, if you have counter-evidence remaining on your record, you will not be able to propose a final grade of A.
+At the end of the semester, if you have counter-evidence remaining on your record, you will not be able to propose a final grade of A.

 Counter-evidence will be erased from your record if you meet the requirements in a later individual conference.

 Activities and Assignments

 This hybrid course is divided up into 15 modules, corresponding with the 15 Content Learning Outcomes.
 Each module will contain the following activities and assignments:

 - Multiple-choice practice problems embedded throughout the lesson

 - Discussion questions to prepare for in-class group discussions